Government’s net zero strategy ‘unlawful’ as heatwave temperatures soar

 The government has been ordered to redraw its net zero strategy after the High Court ruled it failed to effectively outline how it would limit carbon emissions, as the country swelters in record-breaking heat.

-Climate campaigners who claimed the government’s plans were in breach of climate law as they omitted vital details to show how targets to bring down the level of harmful gases being pumped into the atmosphere would be met said their legal challenge had been successful.
+Climate campaigners won a legal challenge claiming the government’s plan was in breach of climate law as it omitted vital details to show how targets to bring down the level of harmful gases being pumped into the atmosphere would be met.

-“Government’s strategy for getting to Net Zero is inadequate and unlawful, the High Court has found, following a successful legal challenge,” the Good Law Project said on Monday.
+“Government’s strategy for getting to net zero is inadequate and unlawful, the High Court has found, following a successful legal challenge,” the Good Law Project said on Monday.

 Cases brought by Friends of the Earth, environmental law charity ClientEarth and legal campaign group the Good Law Project were heard together at the High Court of Justice in London last month.

-Lawyers for the claimants argued that the policies for greenhouse gas emissions reduction targets only added up to around 95 per cent of the carbon reductions needed to be achieved.
+Lawyers for the claimants argued that the policies for emissions reduction targets only added up to around 95 per cent of the carbon reductions needed to be achieved.

-Mr Justice Holgate concluded that without information on the contributions of individual policies to meet the government’s climate goals, the Secretary of State for Business “could not rationally” decide if the key target would be met.
-And yet he nevertheless approved the strategy.
+Mr Justice Holgate concluded that without information on the contributions of individual policies to meet the government’s climate goals, the Secretary of State for Business, who approved the plan, “could not rationally” decide if the key target would be met.

-The claimants also argued that the government had failed to explain how its emission reduction targets would be met and the judge agreed.
+The claimants argued that the government had failed to explain how its emission reduction targets would be met - and the judge agreed.

-The court said that detail was important, not only because it would allow parliament to scrutinise the plan and to hold it to account, but also to provide transparency so that the public can properly understand how the government intends to meet the targets.
+The court said that detail was important, not only because it would allow parliament to scrutinise the plan and to hold it to account, but because it would provide transparency so that the public can properly understand how the government intends to meet the targets.

 The court has now ordered the secretary of state to produce a fresh report, to go before parliament before the end of March 2023.
 It also refused an application to appeal on the basis that there are no grounds for a real prospect of success.